Paris Cirque Phenix Circus

 Plus spread over an area of 20,000 square metres, the interior is luxurious and inspired by a French Second Empire style you will find velour seats, carpets and heavy curtains with other traditional fixtures in deep reds and gold that provides a cosy feeling of warmth despite its size.

-And incredibly, the Cirque Phenix actually takes around five weeks to erect and around two weeks to dismantle, and although it is always located in the same place, it is not set up permanently all year round, so do bear this in mind if you would like to visit this tourist attraction in Paris.
+And incredibly, the Paris Cirque Phenix circus actually takes around five weeks to erect and around two weeks to dismantle, and although it is always located in the same place, it is not set up permanently all year round, so do bear this in mind if you would like to visit this Paris tourist attraction.

 Cirque Phenix performances